mendix/docs/howto/tutorials/build-an-employee-directory-app-1-create-the-app.md

 Are you ready to develop your app using the Web Modeler?
 Let's go briefly through the interface, and we will go into detail later in this tutorial.

-On the left side of the Web Moddler is the main menu.
+On the left side of the Web Modeler is the main menu.
 Via the icons in this menu, you can navigate to the following locations:

 * **Pages** (for the UI)
 * **Navigation Document** (for the menu)